Intermesh/groupoffice-docs/upgrade/tarball.rst

         VERSION=$2;
     fi

-    read -r -p "Are you sure you want to update directory '$TARGET' to Group-Office version '$VERSION'? [y/N]" response;
+    read -r -p "Are you sure you want to update directory '$TARGET' to GroupOffice version '$VERSION'? [y/N]" response;
     if [[ "$response" != "y"  ]]; then
         exit 0
     fi